Chaseos/Chaseos/README.md

 - 🔭 I’m currently open for work!

-- 🌱 I’m currently learning **how to effectively use natural language processing tools** (AI tools are no longer the future.
-It's now).

-- 👨‍💻 All of my current projects are available at [https://github.com/apptentive](https://github.com/apptentive)

-- 📝 I used to regularly write Apptentive focused articles on [learn.apptentive.com](learn.apptentive.com)
+- 🌱 I’m currently building apps for Compose Multiplatform, WearOS, and Chrome Extensions (coming soon)!

-- 🌍 I believe in giving back to the community and often volunteer my coding and team management skills at a non-profit, [Animal Help Now](https://github.com/AnimalHelpNow).
+- 🌍 I believe in giving back to the community and often volunteer my coding, team lead, and team management skills at a non-profit, [Animal Help Now](https://github.com/AnimalHelpNow).

 - 🤝 We are always looking for volunteers.
 [Here](https://www.volunteermatch.org/search/org768702.jsp) are a few active positions.

 - 📖 I ♥️ continuous learning.
-I block out time every sprint to learn about new things relevant to my work.
+I block out time every week to learn about new things relevant to my profession.

 - 💬 I enjoy writing documentation, knowing it will help reduce the bus factor and help various members of our team.